Dental Crown Media PA

 How long can you delay getting a crown?

 You should not delay getting a dental crown if your dentist recommends it.
 In fact, you should not wait more than 2-3 months before receiving a dental crown.
 It is possible to delay the treatment for a few weeks, depending on the extent of the damage.
-However, if the decay or damage to your tooth is extensive, delaying the procedure may only make it worst.
+However, if the decay or damage to your tooth is extensive, delaying the procedure may only make it worse.

 Does insurance cover dental crowns?